apache/incubator-taverna-site/content/download/system-requirements/index.md

 ### Java

-If you download a platform-neutral Taverna installation, you will need to install Java 7 or higher.
+If you download a platform-neutral Taverna installation, you will need to install Java 8 or higher.

-For Oracle's Java 7, you will also need to install the [Java Cryptography Extension](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html) separately.
+For Oracle's Java 8, you will also need to install the [Java Cryptography Extension](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html) separately.

-For [OpenJDK 7](http://openjdk.java.net/), the Java Cryptography Extension is already included.
+For [OpenJDK 8](http://openjdk.java.net/), the Java Cryptography Extension is already included.
    On Linux, *apt-get install openjdk-7-jdk*, or equivalent, is usually sufficient.

-> Taverna 2.5 has not been tested with Java 8.

 >On newer versions of **Mac OS X**, Taverna Workbench might need the [XQuarts](http://xquartz.macosforge.org/landing/) shared X11 libraries to be installed.